cstamas/cstamas.org/content/blog/2024/12/maven4-ante-portas.md

 PR, release of Maven and Maven Daemon can really happen "in sync" as latest `rc-1` release proved.
 Also, we got first tool in Maven Tools suite, the `mvnenc`.

-Finally, IT wise, we introduced `impl/maven-executor` module as well.
-It is a dependency-less module that is reusable and is amalgam of good old `maven-verifier` and `maven-invoker` but do the job less intrusive and are future-proof, in a way they do not play smart.
-Also executor supports embedded invocation of both, Maven3 and Maven4.
+Finally, for integration tests, we introduced `impl/maven-executor` module with similar design as CLIng has.
+It is a dependency-less library that is reusable and is amalgam of good old `maven-verifier` and `maven-invoker` but do the job less intrusive and in a future-proof way.
+Maven Executor has 4 key bits:
+* embedded executor - that invokes Maven installation in an isolated classloader (a la Verifier "embedded" mode).
+Supports both Maven3 and Maven4.
+* forked executor - a generic tool to invoke any executable (so not only `mvn`).
+* helper - that offers "smart routing" between embedded and forked executor based on execution request and preferences.
+* tool - that exposes some queries from used Maven installation.
+Required for future, for example to be able to use "split local repository" and alike.

+The Maven Integration Tests already contained own "extended Verifier" instance that extended the old `maven-verifier` Verifier class.
+The redirection happened in `maven-it-helper` "extended Verifier", by dropping `maven-verifier` and `maven-shared-utils` dependencies, and introducing `maven-executor` instead.
+Very few ITs were harmed in this process.